Henry's (electronics retailer)

-Henry's is a Canadian electronics retailer that sells photography, video and related technology based products that is headquartered in Toronto, Ontario.
-The business is family-owned and operated and opened its doors in 1909.
+Henry's Camera is a Canadian electronics retailer that sells photography, video and related technology based products that is headquartered in Toronto, Ontario.
+The business first opened its doors in Toronto in 1909.
 Henry's is a source for products, advice and customer service in camera-related hardware and accessories for photography, videography and online content creation.
 Henry's has several locations across Canada and a B2B and e-commerce business.
 Henry's carries over 15,000 imaging-related products from all of the top brands.

 History

 1909–1932

 Henry's was established in 1909 by Harry Himelstein, a Russian laborer on the Trans-Siberian Railway - turned watchmaker - who immigrated to Canada in 1906 at the age of 16.
 Upon his arrival in Toronto, he shortened his name to become Harry Stein.
 As a watchmaker, Stein got started in the watch and jewellery business in Toronto and started Henry's & Company in 1909 at the age of 19.
 The store was given the name Henry, as Stein was not fond of his name, Harry.
 The first store was located on Yonge Street in what was then the heart of the business district of the growing city of Toronto.

 In 1916, Stein moved the jewelry business to a new location at 558 Queen Street West, where it would remain until 1921.

 In 1932, sensing a shift in the business culture of the city that was still known to many as Hogtown, Stein decided to move closer to what he considered the city core and relocated to 63 Queen Street West.